dtinth/auden/README.md

 ### Scene

-Everything is organized into “scenes,” which represents a situation in an event.
+Everything is organized into “scenes,” which represents a type of situation in an event.

-- For example, you can have a scene for a quiz, for a survey, for voting, for announcements, and an idle scene when there’s nothing interesting going on.
+For example, you can have a scene for a quiz, for a survey, for voting, for announcements, and an idle scene when there’s nothing interesting going on.

-Each scene has a type (e.g. poll, quiz, clock, questions), and each scene has its own state.
-This allows for, e.g. multiple scenes of the same type.

-That can be one active scene at a given time.

-### Scene type

-Each scene type has:
+Each scene has:

-- A state schema, represent how data in that scene is like.
-- A set of security rules (which has to be deployed to Firebase).
+- A state schema and security rules, stored in `database.rules.bolt`, representing how data in that scene looks like.
+It has to be deployed to Firebase.
+- A state, stored in Firebase.
 - A presentation display, for projecting to a large screen.
-- A mobile UI for participants to use from their mobile phone (or desktop).
+- A audience UI to let audience engage with the event from their mobile phone (or desktop).
 - A backstage UI to manipulate the scene.

+That can be one active scene at a given time.